-This "Proposed Trail Changes" map shows the newly implemented trail system in Wawayanda State Park.
+This "Completed Trail Changes" map shows the newly implemented trail system in Wawayanda State Park.
 Please take a moment to review this map, and photograph or print it for easy reference during your outing.

 This "Old Trail System" map shows what the trail system looked like before the 2020 changes, and the highlighted sections show where changes will occur.

 As of October 21, 2020 the changes include:

 - Wawayanda Lake Loop (orange blazes) is complete